psalm/psalm.dev/assets/articles/now-with-slightly-better-type-inference.md

 ## The existing (really quite good) type inference

-Psalm does some fairly intricate handling of conditionals, allowing it to understand the following code (that’s rejected by other static analysis tools):
+Psalm does some fairly intricate handling of conditionals, allowing it to understand the following code rejected by other static analysis tools:

 ```php
 <?php